-Students can list an unlimited number of high school programs on their application, but 12 programs is still a good number to aim for.
-They will eventually list them in order of preference on their high school application.
+Students get to choose up to 12 high school programs that they want to apply to and will eventually list them in order of preference on their high school application.
 Most high schools offer multiple programs to which a student can apply, and students can apply to several different programs at the same school.